Conformal foliations, K\"ahler twists and the Weinstein construction: Complex homothetic foliations

 \subsection{Holomorphic and conformal foliations}

-In the remainder of this section we work out the algebraic type of $\eta$ for the two main classes of complex foliations of interest in this paper, as introduced below. \begin{defn} The foliation $\mathcal{F}$ is called holomorphic provided that $(\L_VJ)\T Z \subseteq \D_{+}$ for all $V \in \D_{+}$. \end{defn} Having $\F$ holomorphic ensures, by the complex Frobenius theorem, that $\D_{+}$ is locally spanned by holomorphic vector fields.
+In the remainder of this section we work out the algebraic type of $\eta$ for the two main classes of complex foliations of interest in this paper, as introduced below. \begin{defn} A complex foliation $\mathcal{F}$ is called holomorphic provided it satisfies $(\Li_VJ)\T Z \subseteq \D_{+}$ for all $V \in \D_{+}$. \end{defn} Having $\F$ holomorphic ensures, by the complex Frobenius theorem, that $\D_{+}$ is locally spanned by holomorphic vector fields.
 The second class of foliations relevant to this work is introduced by the following \begin{defn} \cite{Vais} The foliation $\mathcal{F}$ is called conformal provided that